NormVg/NormVg/README.md

 - 🌱 I’m currently learning Rust, Go and TypeScript
 - 💞️ I’m looking to collaborate on Artificial Assistant
 - 📫 How to reach me thenormvg@gmail.com
-- Founder of @TheAlphaOnes , a skill based Development Team
+- Founder of <a href="https://thealphaones.vercel.app">@TheAlphaOnes</a> , a skill based Development Team

 <p align="center">
   <a href="https://github.com/antoinekllee">